mohammed-saleh163/todo-to-linear/README.md

 Finally: it's not much, but it's honest work.

 ### _TL;DR: I'll be waiting for my 30 monsters if everything goes well 💰_

+# Updates 🔨:

+As requested by @Charlo, I added a new script as part of the CI workflow that:

+-   Scans all git tracked files for any TODOs, FIXMEs, or BUGs
+-   Creates Linear issues with a medium priority for TODOs and high for FIXMEs and BUGs
+-   Describes the issues with more details such as file location, line number, and the commit URL

+Also, this operation is _idempotent_, meaning that no issue can be duplicated once it has been created.

+One thing to note is that all the issues are created as backlog and with no label.
+But this can easily change..

+Clone this repo and test it, or simply copy the scripts in any repo and have fun with it.